ETAP 37s

 The ETAP 37s is a Belgian sailboat that was designed by Mortain & Mavrikios as a cruiser and first built in 2003.

 Production

-The design has been built by ETAP Yachting in Belgium since 2003.
-It remained advertised as still in production in 2021.
+The design has been built by ETAP Yachting in Belgium since 2003.The Etap 37S remained in production until the shipyard's bankruptcy in 2009..

 Design

 The ETAP 37s is a recreational keelboat, built predominantly of glassfibre, with wood trim.
 The construction is of a polyester glassfibre and closed-cell polyurethane foam sandwich, which provides buoyancy and makes the boat unsinkable.
 It has a 9/10 fractional sloop rig; a raked stem; a raised counter, reverse transom with steps and a swim platform; an internally mounted spade-type rudder controlled by a wheel and a fixed wing keel or optional tandem keels.
 It displaces 13999 lb and carries 4409 lb of ballast.

 The boat has a draft of 6.40 ft with the standard wing keel and 4.43 ft with the optional tandem keels.

 The boat is fitted with a Swedish Volvo diesel engine of 28 hp for docking and manoeuvring.
 The fuel tank holds 31 u.s.gal and the fresh water tank has a capacity of 66 u.s.gal.

 The design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin, two straight settees in the main cabin and an aft cabin with a double berth on the port side.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove and double sinks.
 A navigation station is opposite the galley, on the starboard side.
 The head is located just aft of the navigation station on the starboard side and includes a shower.

 For sailing downwind the design may be equipped with a gennaker of 904 sqft.